ethereum-optimism/specs/specs/protocol/revenue-sharing.md

     b.
 The ProxyAdminOwner should call `ProxyAdmin.upgrade({name}_FEE_VAULT, NEW_{name}_FEE_VAULT_ADDRESS)`

 ### Execution
-Revenue sharing is executed periodically.
+Revenue sharing is executed periodically, and can be configured to send funds to L1 or to L2.
 The `RevenueSharer` is responsible for computing $s$ and sending it to a predetermined address controlled by the Optimism Collective.
 At the end of execution, `SequencerFeeVault`, `L1FeeVault` and `BaseFeeVault` and `RevenueSharer` should be completely depleted of ETH.
 This allows the contract to be stateless.

 ```mermaid